Rugii: Southern Baltic coast

-The Rugii were first mentioned by Tacitus in the late first century.
-Tacitus' description of their contemporary settlement area was at the "ocean", adjacent to the Lemovii and Gutones.
-The Gutones are generally considered to be predecessors of the later Goths, and are also mentioned by Ptolemy, who placed them east of the Vistula.
-This is generally seen as the southern coast of the Baltic Sea, the later Pomerania.
-Tacitus distinguished the Rugii, Gutones and Lemovii from other Germanic tribes, saying they carried round shields and short swords, and obeyed kings.
+The earliest clear record of the "Rugii" is by Tacitus writing about 100 AD.
+He described them as living on the southern Baltic coast ("ocean") near the Lemovii, probably west of the Vistula estuary.
+Tacitus grouped these Rugii and Lemovii together with their inland neighbours the Gutones as a group of Germanic peoples (germanorum gentes) who were distinguishable from other Germanic peoples because they used round shields and short swords, and obeyed kings.

-In 150 AD, the geographer Ptolemy did not mention the Rugii in this region, but he did mention a place named Rhougion (also transliterated from Greek as Rougion, Rugion, Latinized Rugium or Rugia) and a tribe named the Routikleioi in roughly the same area, between the rivers Vidua and Vistula.
-Both these names have been associated with the Rugii.

-In the 6th century, Jordanes wrote an origin story (Origo gentis) about the Goths, the Getica, which claims that the Goths and many other peoples came from Scandinavia, the "womb of nations", many centuries before his time.
-Upon the arrival by boat of the Goths from Scandinavia, in the coastal area of "Gothiscandza", the Goths expelled a people called the Ulmerugi.

-The Oxhöft culture is associated with parts of the Rugii and Lemovii.
-The archaeological Gustow group of Western Pomerania is also associated with the Rugii.
-The remains of the Rugii west of the Vidivarii, together with other Gothic, Veneti, and Gepid groups, are believed to be identical with the archaeological Dębczyn culture.
+Other debatable mentions of these Baltic Rugi according to some scholars include Ptolemy's description of Rugion and a tribe named the Routikleioi in roughly the same area as the Rugi mentioned by Tacitus, and the Ulmerugi mentioned by Jordanes.

+In archaeology the Oksywie culture (or Oxhöft-kultur) and its successor the Wielbark culture are sometimes associated with the Rugi and Lemovii, as is the Gustow group to its west in Western Pomerania, named after a site on Rügen.
+The Gustow group existed during the Roman imperial period from the 1st to 3rd centuries AD, and it was influenced by cultures further west near the Elbe river.
+It was succeeded by the archaeological Dębczyn culture.

-According to an old proposal, in the 2nd century AD, eastern Germanic peoples then mainly in the area of modern Poland, began to expand their influence, pressing peoples to their south and eventually causing the Marcomannic Wars on the Roman Danubian frontier.
-Given the coincidence of the same name on the Baltic and Danube, the Rugii are one of the peoples thought to have been involved.
+Modern scholars have speculated that in the 2nd century AD eastern Germanic peoples in the area of modern Poland began to expand their influence, pressing peoples to their south and eventually causing the Marcomannic Wars on the Roman Danubian frontier, which led to a major collapse of old trade networks.
+Given the coincidence of the same name on the Baltic and Danube, the Rugi are one of the peoples thought to have been involved.
 While modern authors are sceptical of some elements of the old narrative, the archaeology of the Wielbark culture has given new evidence to support this idea.

 In his Getica Jordanes claimed that the 4th-century Gothic king Ermanaric, who was one of the first rulers west of the Don river to confront the Huns as they entered Europe, ruled an empire stretching from the Baltic Sea to the Black Sea.
 In a list of the peoples conquered by him the name "Rogas" appears.